Anicka Fajnorova takes care of business on and off the tennis court

 “When I put so much weight on my plate at once, and I made it through; I ended up on the Dean’s List, I did fine in the season.
 I mean, I pledged, I played; I think that semester it was so hard that I can actually do anything,” Fajnorova said.

 On the court, Fajnorova has stepped up this season from holder of the No. 3 singles spot to No. 2.
-This jump up on the lineup equally means an increase in the quality of opponent, something which might cause struggle for some, but hasn’t for Fajnorova.
+This jump up in the lineup means an increase in the quality of opponent, something which might cause struggle for some, but hasn’t for Fajnorova.
 Instead she has only answered the heightened competition by improving from her 8-7 mark last season to a team-leading 13-3 record this season.

 As only a sophomore, Fajnorova has become one of the focal points of a Pirates program that is making significant strides under new head coach Riza Zalameda.
 Still though, despite Fajnorova’s No. 2 slot, Zalameda hesitates to call her a veteran.